 As a result, rivers are choked with silt that stops their flow.

-• You’ll be able to take part in the traditional activities of
+*Take part in the traditional activities of

 Mongolian nomads like wrestling, archery, and shooting, all set